cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/electromagnetism_flexbook/fb_8.1_charge-em-fields.md

         box-shadow: 5pt grey solid;
         border: 0.5px lightgrey solid;
     }
 </style>

-# Understanding Electric Charge and Fields: From Coulomb's Law to Field Energy
+# 8.1 Understanding Electric Charge and Fields
+## From Coulomb's Law to Field Energy

 Electric charge is one of the fundamental properties of matter, giving rise to many of the phenomena we observe in the natural world and utilize in technology.
 This tutorial explores the nature of electric charge, how charges interact through Coulomb's law, the concept of electric fields, and the energy stored within these fields.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TFlVWf8JX4A?si=wckm3TYLgAnLU7Ne" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+---

-## The Nature of Electric Charge
+## 1. The Nature of Electric Charge

 Electric charge is a fundamental property of matter, similar to mass, but with some important differences:

-- **Types of Charge**: Unlike mass, charge comes in two varieties: positive and negative
+- **Types of Charge:** Positive and negative
-- **Quantization**: Charge occurs in discrete amounts, with the electron carrying the smallest naturally occurring charge
+- **Quantization:** Charge occurs in discrete amounts, with the electron carrying the smallest naturally occurring charge
-- **Conservation**: The total charge in an isolated system remains constant
+- **Conservation:** The total charge in an isolated system remains constant
-- **Carriers**: Electrons (negative) and protons (positive) are the most common charge carriers
+- **Carriers:** Electrons (negative) and protons (positive) are the most common charge carriers

 <div class="important-info">